syncfusion-content/asp.netwebforms-docs/aspnet/ComboBox/ComboBox-Dependency.md

 ---
 layout: post
-title: Dependencies of ASP.NET WebForm ComboBox Control | Syncfusion
+title: Dependencies in ASP.NET WebForm ComboBox Control | Syncfusion
-description: Learn here all about dependancy of Syncfusion Essential ASP.NET WebForm ComboBox control, its elements, and more.
+description: Learn here all about dependancies support in Syncfusion Essential ASP.NET WebForm ComboBox control, its elements, and more.
 platform: aspnet
 control: ComboBox
 documentation: ug
 ---

-# Dependencies of ASP.NET WebForm ComboBox
+# Dependencies in ASP.NET WebForm ComboBox

 The external script dependencies of the ComboBox control are,